-Remote Input
+Remote Control

-When the user pushes buttons on the remote control, these button presses will be sent over Bluetooth to the cloud connector, and then over the internet to the browser running in the cloud.
+When the user presses buttons on the remote control, these button presses will be sent over Bluetooth to the cloud connector, and then over the internet to the browser running in the cloud.
 From your app's point of view, these button presses will be received exactly as if the user had typed the equivalent keys on the keyboard.

 Remote ButtonJavaScriptASCII Code